glyn/rust-template/README.md

 # TO DO

-Edit the LICENSE file to include the current year and the copyright holder's full name (typically that of the owner of a new repository).
+* Edit the LICENSE file to include the current year and the copyright holder's full name (typically that of the owner of a new repository).

+* Edit `.github/workflows/release.yaml` and replace `...` with the name of your executable

 **Don't forget to delete this section of the README!**

 ## Pull Requests

 Pull requests are welcome.
 Please ensure they conform to the conventions described below.

+## Releasing

+To build and release this repository, push a tag of the form `vn.n.n`.
+A github action will attempt to cross-compile binaries from the Rust source and store them in the release on github.

 ### Conventions